safra36/RageMP-BigData/README.md

     @param player valid muliplayer player object
     @param eventName the event which is defined on client-side (just a normal event name)
     @param DataArray It's an array of data like how player.call works, and it supports all types of data (objects, numbers, strings with no effect on the typing!)
-    @callback dataReceived Optinal callback triggers when the data is received in full by the client */ player.callBig(eventName, DataArray, dataReceived)
+    @callback dataReceived Optional callback triggers when the data is received in full by the client
+    @param retry Optional param which is true by default, pass false to disable auto retry (this will cause the data to be lost added as request but don't use it!)
+ */
+player.callBig(eventName, DataArray, dataReceived, &retry)

 /**
     Send a big data to all players